-Example: If an employer has a staging date of 30th April and wishes to postpone their staging date they have 3 months from the 30th April.
+Example: If an employer has a staging date/duties start date of 30th April and wishes to postpone this date, they have 3 months from the 30th April.
 This would mean that the latest the employer would be able to postpone to is 30th July.

 Why postpone Auto Enrolment?

 Employers may wish to postpone their auto enrolment duties to give them some flexibility when it comes to aligning their new duties with existing business and payroll processes.
 For example, postponement can be used to help with the administration of a large number of new joiners to a pension scheme by staggering the employer's auto enrolment duties over a three month period.

 The employer must notify their employees of postponement.
 The deadline for issuing the postponement notice is six weeks and a day from which they wish to use postponement.
 If the notice is not issued, postponement cannot be applied.

 An employer can only postpone automatic enrolment from: